nyelmer/tailwind-pages/README.md

 # tailwind-pages
 This is a collection of tailwind pages all made by me.
 Free to use no credits required.
+Please feel free to add new pages.

+## Table of contents
+- Login (Monochrome)

+### Coming soon (?)
+- Register
+- Sidebar
+- Navbar Top
+- Reset password